DmitryTsepelev/DmitryTsepelev/README.md

 ### Hi! 👋

-My name is Dmitry and I'm a backend engineer at [@evilmartians](https://github.com/evilmartians). 👽 Feel free to ask me questions about Ruby, Rails, PostgreSQL and GraphQL.
+My name is Dmitry and I'm a backend engineer focusing on Ruby, Rails, PostgreSQL and GraphQL.
+At my spare time I'm trying to learn Haskell and functional approach in general.
+Don't hesistate to ask me questions 🙂

 I contribute to various open–source projects ([Rails](https://github.com/rails/rails/pulls?q=is%3Apr+author%3ADmitryTsepelev+), [graphql-ruby](https://github.com/rmosolgo/graphql-ruby/pulls?q=is%3Apr+author%3ADmitryTsepelev+) and [many more](https://github.com/pulls?q=is%3Apr+author%3ADmitryTsepelev+archived%3Afalse+is%3Apublic)).
 Also, I maintain my own libraries: